PeiwenChen/mashape_spider/README.md

 Next Step:
 *****************
-1. fix the response hover.perform() issue, the code-snippet of "Java" cannot be fetched
-2. fetch more public API.
+fetch more public API, store the data